Secretariat (horse): Honors in Virginia Historic Secretariat's BirthplaceMeadow Stable and farm in Doswell, Virginia, Secretariat's birthplace and the stable where he was foaled, are listed on the National Register of Historic Places. It was also called "The Meadow", and is now known as The Meadow Historic District.

+ever born in the Commonwealth, is held by the members of the General Assembly.

 Statues

 In 1974, Paul Mellon commissioned a bronze statue, sometimes known as Secretariat in Full Stride, from John Skeaping.
 The life-size statue remained in the center of the walking ring at Belmont Park until 1988 when it was replaced by a replica.
 The original is now located at the National Museum of Racing and Hall of Fame.

 The Kentucky Horse Park has two other life-sized statues of Secretariat.
 The first, created by Jim Reno in 1992, shows Secretariat as an older sire, while the second, completed by Edwin Bogucki in 2004, shows him being led into the winner's circle after the Kentucky Derby.

 In 2015, a statue of Secretariat and Ron Turcotte crossing the finish line at the Belmont Stakes was unveiled in Grand Falls, New Brunswick, Turcotte's hometown.

 On October 12, 2019, a new monument was unveiled during the Secretariat Festival at Keeneland in Lexington.
-The bronze statue by Jocelyn Russell shows Secretariat and Turcotte winning the Kentucky Derby.
+The two and a half times life-size bronze statue by Jocelyn Russell shows Secretariat and Turcotte winning the Kentucky Derby.
 After the Festival, it was permanently relocated to the center of the traffic circle at Old Frankfort Pike and Alexandria Drive.
+A duplicate statue by Russell began a tour in Ashland, Virginia in March 2023.

+Media

-Keeneland was a set location for several racing scenes in the Secretariat movie.
+Louisville's Churchill Downs was a set location for several racing scenes in the 2010 film, Secretariat.
+The film, starring Diane Lane as Penny Chenery, John Malkovich as Lucien Laurin, and Otto Thorwarth as Ron Turcotte, was written by Mike Rich, directed by Randall Wallace, and produced by Walt Disney Pictures.

-On Tuesday, February 21 in Ashland, Va., Jocelyn Russell, the creator of a beautiful, larger-than-life, bronze monument honoring Virginia's greatest athlete, Secretariat will be honored herself.
-There are now plans to give the monument she created a permanent home on the campus of Randolph Macon campus from someone who was an eyewitness to "Big Red's" record-breaking career.